-- On 30 January- the President, the Vice President, the Prime Minister, and the Defense Minister come together at the Rajghat to the Samadhi of the Mahatma Gandhi to pay honour to the statue of the Bapu.
+- On 30 January, the President, the Vice President, the Prime Minister, and the Defense Minister came together at the Rajghat to the Samadhi of Mahatma Gandhi to pay their honor.

-- They put around a garland of flowers with an honourable salute that is given by the armed forces personnel and inter-services contingent to pay respect to the martyrs.
+- They put around a garland of flowers with an honorable salute that is given by the armed forces personnel and inter-services contingent to pay respect to the martyrs.

 - The ceremony is followed by 2 minutes of silence in the memory of the Father of the Nation, and other martyrs throughout the country.

-- Various bhajans, religious prayers are also sung and many school students perform acts that display patriotic songs and plays.
+- Various bhajans and religious prayers are also sung and many school students perform acts that display patriotic songs and plays.

 Other Important Days

-Apart from 30th January and 23rd March, these days are also observed as Shaheed Diwas to honour the sacrifice of other selfless personalities in the history of India.
+Apart from the 30th of January and 23rd of March, these days are also observed as Shaheed Diwas to honor the sacrifice of other selfless personalities in the history of India.

 - Kashmir: 13 July is celebrated as Saheed Diwas (Kashmir Day) in Jammu and Kashmir to pay homage to the death of 22 Martyrs.
 On 13 July 1931, many people were killed by the British soldiers while demonstrating adjacent to the Maharaja Hari Singh of Kashmir.

-- Odisha: 17th November is celebrated as Martyr’s Day in Odisha to observe the death anniversary of “Lion of Punjab”- Lala Lajpat Rai.
-He played a crucial role in the freedom struggle of India from the British raj.
+- Odisha: 17th November is celebrated as Martyr’s Day in Odisha to observe the death anniversary of the “Lion of Punjab”- Lala Lajpat Rai.
+He played a crucial role in the freedom struggle of India from the British Raj.

-- Jhansi: 19th November is celebrated as Martyr’s Day in the Jhansi to honour the birth of Rani Lakshmi Bai.
+- Jhansi: 19th November is celebrated as Martyr’s Day in the Jhansi to honor the birth of Rani Lakshmi Bai.
 She sacrificed her life during the 1857 revolt.

 Satya Aur Ahimsa: Mahatma Gandhi’s Core Values

 Mahatma Gandhi was one of the main figures of Indian freedom development.
 “Satya ” or Truth and “Ahimsa” or peacefulness were his two most significant core values.
-It was with these two standards and with the assistance of a few other political dissidents like Vallabh Bhai Patel, Subhas Chandra Bose, Lala Lajpat Rai, Jawaharlal Nehru, Gandhi got an opportunity of this country.
+It was with these two standards and with the assistance of a few other political dissidents like Vallabh Bhai Patel, Subhas Chandra Bose, Lala Lajpat Rai, and Jawaharlal Nehru, that Gandhi got an opportunity to this country.

 – Hindu fundamentalists blamed Gandhi for being the justification behind India’s parcel.
 In Godse’s proclamation following his capital punishment on November 8, 1949, he said that he was troubled with regards to Gandhi’s help for the Muslim people group and faulted him for the segment of India and the development of Pakistan.